jquense/clank/README.md

 Works fine in IE8 but does expect certain es5 functions, include es5 shim and sham in IE8 and everything will work fine, with a single caveat: object constructors are assigned a non-enumerable property `__META__`, which in IE8 _is_ enumerable, so keep that in mind, when using `Object.assign` and other "extend" functions.

-## 2.0.0 Breaking changes

-- instantiating an object will throw a `TypeError` if there are still unresolved required properties

 ## API

 require the module;

-    var Clank = require('clank')
+    var ClankObject = require('clank').Object

-The Clank object [is just the cobble function](https://github.com/theporchrat/cobble/#cobbleobjects) with a single new property `.Object` which is your base object.
+The Clank module is an object that exports a single property `.Object`.

 ## Clank.Object